Despite revenue in the cosmetics and beauty industry amounting to US $87000M this year, there has been a 3.1% dip as compared to last year’s revenue.

 1. Pick your theme

 Before you start selling your cosmetics products on Shopify, you need to set up a store design that reflects your brand and helps you showcase your products.
-Through the Shopify Theme Store, you can pick up themes you can set up and customize for your brand.
+Through the Shopify Theme Store, you can pick up beauty and cosmetics Shopify themes you can set up and customize for your brand.
 Here are 3 themes built for beauty and cosmetics businesses:

 A free theme, Debut allows you to set up an image-focused theme.
 This is best if you want to display videos for your product being used and highlight sharp details of your beauty products, like its ingredients.
 This is a more minimal theme.